AREAS OF WORK

 To reduce greenhouse gas emissions we need to reduce and put into the atmosphere.
 Every day, we need to put an end to the emissions from agriculture, transport, food systems, deforestation, desertification, and ecosystem destruction.
 The implementation of renewable energy from wind, solar, and energy storage, and for people to push for solutions that embrace micro-mobility, carbon-positive buildings, walkable cities, carbon architecture, electrified buildings, minimized food waste.

-Collective food and soil rights
+Food and soil rights

 Protect our soil and planet systems and defend the atmosphere.
 We need to keep it here on earth.
 Every year, some of these ecosystems are degraded, developed, converted, or lost.
 It is a relatively small percentage, but it adds up.
 When living systems break down or are destroyed, the plants and organisms below and above ground die, resulting in carbon dioxide emissions.